PeterByun/duoai-frontend/README.md

     /tests: Unit Test files to ensure that components and utility moduels work as intended.

-/db.json: A json-server creates a fake REST API based on this file.
+/db.json: The json-server creates a fake REST API based on this file.

-/helpers: Files that are not used in runtime.

 ```